imprint

 Terms used on the homepage

 We endeavor to use only correct terms on our website and in the services and certificates we provide.
 Nevertheless, some terms require additional explanation.
-All the services and certificates we provide are exclusively about training and educating dogs so that they can accompany people with proven mental health problems and limitations on airplanes and on general journeys.
+All the services and certificates we provide are exclusively concerned with training and educating dogs so that they can accompany people with demonstrable mental health problems and limitations on airplanes and on general journeys.

 PSD – Psychiatric Service Dog (according to USDoT)

-Service Dog (PSD)- the term we use outside the USA + Canada for dogs trained and educated by VFBB with a focus on “flying” and “traveling”.
+Service Dog (PSD)- the term we use outside the USA + Canada for dogs trained and trained by VFBB with a focus on “flying” and “traveling”.

 Assistance Dog (PSD) – a synonym for “Service Dog”